AlgoBitConsulting/scatteringWaveletsNetwork/README.md

 - [Invariant Scattering Convolutional Networks](https://github.com/AlgoBitConsulting/scatteringWaveletsNetwork/blob/PDF-Table-Extractor/papers/invariantScatteringConvolutionNetworks.pdf) (Together with Joan Bruna)
 - [Classification with Wavelet Operators](https://github.com/AlgoBitConsulting/scatteringWaveletsNetwork/blob/PDF-Table-Extractor/papers/classificationWithWaveletOperators.pdf) (Together with Joan Bruna)

 The Algorithm presented here uses Morlet Wavelets because in the frequency area they are just two dimensional multivariate normal distributions.
-By scaling and rotation the wavelets in the frequency area we get a covering of the frequency area which is in combination with the absolute value function and several repititions nothing else than the conventional convolutional neuronal network.
+By scaling and rotation the wavelets in the frequency area we get a covering of the frequency area which is in combination with the absolute value function and several repititions nothing else than the conventional convolutional neuronal network operation.
+Of course this is not easy to see and we will try to work out the single steps needed in order to understand the big picture.